truongnguyenlinh/geotagger/REPORT.md

 ## Data Used

+The data obtained were taken at different locations randomly throughout the week.
+These photos were part of a tour around Greater Vancouver.
+Each photo originally starts in HEIC format, the default format for photos taken on iOS devices.
+In order to work with the data, they are exported to JPEG after they're importated to a MacOS device.
+From there, the JPEG files are converted to EXIF to obtain information such as latitude, longitude, time and more.

 ## Exploratory Data Analysis

 We will first obtain visualizations on the data set prior to obtaining any additional information.
 The table below displays the datatypes of each column seen in the data frame, after a count of total amenities has been obtained.